About AAUW, Austin Affiliate

 AAUW provides funding and a support system for women seeking judicial redress for gender discrimination in education.
 We support challenges to sex discrimination in higher education and the workplace.
 We advocate for policies that advance equity for women and girls.
 We analyze gender equity issues in education and the workplace.
 We help shape the lives of the next generation of women leaders.
 We are leveling the playing field for girls and women in science, technology, engineering, and mathematics.

 Membership is open to any individual who has earned a two-year or higher degree from an accredited college or university.
-In addition, student members are also invited to join the local branch.
+In addition, student members are also invited to join the local affiliate.

 Dues